The Call for White Papers for NASA iTech Cycle 3 opened on September 15, 2017 and closed on October 20, 2017.

-During the scoring process, NASA iTech Forum judges will need to ensure that teams address one or more of the areas of focus and other expectations laid out in these guidelines.
+During the scoring process, NASA iTech Forum judges will need to ensure that teams address the expectations laid out in these guidelines.
 When developing your submittal, please verify that you have addressed all (a-h) of the elements above that the judges will be considering.
-A completed Compliance Matrix must be included with your submittal (included as an appendix).
+A completed Compliance Matrix must be included with your submittal as an appendix.

 The compliance matrix DOES NOT count towards your page maximum.

-NASA iTech is open to U.S. Citizens or U.S. Permanent Residents only.
+NASA iTech is currently open to U.S. citizens and permanent residents only.

 SUBMITTING YOUR PROPOSAL / WHITEPAPER

 The Call for White Papers for Cycle 3 closed at midnight EDT on October 20, 2017.
 For technical questions about entries, please contact email@example.com